Zian-0427/Zian-0427.github.io/_pages/about.md

 # 🧑‍💻 Biography

-I am now a Ph.D. student of <a href='https://www.ai.pku.edu.cn'>the Institute for Artificial Intelligence</a> of Peking University, advised by <a href='https://muhanzhang.github.io'>Prof. Muhan Zhang</a>.
+I am now a third-year Ph.D. student of <a href='https://www.ai.pku.edu.cn'>the Institute for Artificial Intelligence</a> of Peking University, advised by <a href='https://muhanzhang.github.io'>Prof. Muhan Zhang</a>.
 Our group's github page is <a href='https://github.com/GraphPKU'>GraphPKU</a>.

-My recent work is centered around geometric deep learning, particularly on the exploration of the theoretical expressiveness of geometric models and designing powerful models within this field.
-If you're also interested in related fields, welcome to contact me!
+My recent research focuses on generative models that span multiple modalities, including molecules, images, and videos.
+Previously, I have worked on geometric deep learning, particularly investigating the theoretical expressiveness of geometric models and developing powerful models within this domain.
+If you are interested in these areas, feel free to reach out!

 # 🎖 Honors and Awards
+- **2025.10**, Doctoral Dean’s Scholarship, Institute for Artificial Intelligence, Peking University
 - **2020.12, 2021.12, 2022.12**, National Scholarship for Undergraduate Student
 - **2021.12**, Outstanding Student Pioneer of Tianjin University (Nomination Award) (only 10 awardees and 5 nominated awardees university-wide per year)
 - **2021.08**, First Prize of National Zhou Peiyuan Competition on Mechanics (~0.3%)